philcali/sbt-aws-plugin/README.md

 - `test`: Dry runs the request with your filters to "test" the result
 - `create`: Creates instances from the logical group
+- `start`: Starts instances from the logical group marked "stopped"
+- `stop`: Stops instances from the logical group marked "running"
 - `alert`: Watches created instances from the logical group
 - `status`: Checks the status of the group from Amazon
 - `terminate`: Terminates the group